Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ### Halting the program

 Ü has `halt` operator for abnormal program termination.
-Nothing prevents one to use it to cause such termination or trigger some code, which causes such termination.
+Nothing prevents one to use it to cause such termination or trigger some code which causes such termination.
 It's not considered to be a problem, since such termination happens in a controlled manner, compared to undefined behavior and program state corruption typical for languages like C++.

 ```